djmk/OpenCV_basics/README.md

 # OpenCV_basics
 In this repository, I have uploaded the tutorials of OpenCV.
-Furthermore, I uploaded some other preprocessing stuffs.
+Furthermore, I also uploaded some other preprocessing stuffs.